suchipi/kame/README.md

   resolver: (id: string, fromFilePath: string) => string;

   /*
-   * A function that, given the absolute path to a file on disk, reads that file,
+   * A function that, given the absolute path to a file on disk, reads that
-   * transforms it into JS (if necessary), and returns a string containing JS source code.
+   * file, transforms it into JS (if necessary), and returns a string
+   * containing JS source code (and, optionally, a source map).
    */
-  loader: (filename: string) => string;
+  loader: (filename: string) => string | { code: string; map: any };

   /*
    * (USED BY RUNTIME ONLY, NOT BUNDLER)